3 GUN SHOOT

 Pistol Level 1 Basic Fundamentals Skills Course

-- The basic fundamentals are the base skills that all shooting applications begn with.
-They must be continually praciced and perfected throughout all shooting disciplines.
+- The basic fundamentals are the "essential" base skills that all shooting applications begn with.
+They must be continually practiced and perfected throughout all shooting disciplines.

--This course will focus on defining and isolating each pistol shooting fundamental for best individual practical accuracy, as well as, basic pistol handling skill.
+-This course will focus on defining and isolating the pistol shooting fundamentals for best individual practical accuracy, as well as, basic pistol handling skills.

 -Time will be spent both in the classroom and on the firing range.